dojo/docs/developer/design/loader.rst

   dojo.provide("module.that.defines.a.global");
   var someVariable = anAwesomeCalculation();

-If the code above is evaluted in the global scope, then someVariable is entered into the global namespace; however, if it's evaluated in a function scope, then someVariable is a lexical variable and disappears when the function returns.
+If the code above is evaluated in the global scope, then someVariable is entered into the global namespace; however, if it's evaluated in a function scope, then someVariable is a lexical variable and disappears when the function returns.

 In version 1.7+, all code that is downloaded as text and evaluated with Javascript eval is evaluated in a function